Frontline Workforce Problems and How Enablement Technology Solves Them

 There are several reasons for this, including poor communication, lack of training and development opportunities, and a lack of recognition and appreciation.
 Frontline associates often feel disconnected from the company’s mission and goals, leading to feelings of disengagement and apathy.

 One of the major impacts of low engagement is high turnover rates.
 When frontline associates are disengaged, they are more likely to look for other job opportunities or quit without notice.
-This creates a significant problem for companies; replacing employees is incredibly costly and increasingly difficult in this labor market.
+This creates a significant problem for companies; replacing employees is incredibly costly and increasingly difficult in today’s labor market.

 High turnover rates can also impact the quality of service or products that a company delivers to its customers.
 When frontline associates are constantly leaving, there is a lack of consistency in the level of service provided.
 This can lead to negative customer experiences and ultimately impact the company’s reputation and bottom line.